Friday of the Second Week of the Great Fast – Presanctified

 Lead my soul forth from prison* that I may give thanks to Your name.

-Behold, this is the acceptable time,* this is the day of salvation.* Visit my soul in the abundance of Your love,* and in Your unique goodness, lighten the load of my sins.
+Behold, now is the acceptable time,* now is the day of salvation.* Visit my soul in the abundance of Your love,* and in Your unique goodness, lighten the load of my sins.

 The just shall gather around me* when You have been good to me.